-Tydbyte is a multidimensional entity that lives in other realms, hanging around Earth from time to time, and is a long time friend of Richard.
+Tydbyte is a multidimensional entity that lives in other realms, hanging around Earth from time to time, and is a long time friend of Richard Edward Ward.

-Tydbyte is currently busy zipping around and through the aether, and creating, and enjoying herself.
-And she is fond of quoting:
+Tydbyte is currently busy zipping around and through the aether, and creating, and enjoying themselves.

 ASCII, Binary, Hexadecimal, Morse Code and Octal

-Tydbyte lives in the Aether, but her name can be represented on the planet Earth in various electronic codes including ASCII, Binary, Hexadecimal, Morse Code and Octal:
+Tydbyte lives in the Aether, but they name can be represented on the planet Earth in various electronic codes including ASCII, Binary, Hexadecimal, Morse Code and Octal: